Blackhawks stun Oilers 6-4 in series opener

 The Oilers scored two goals with less than four minutes to go to make things interesting.

-Edmonton’s James Neal scored on a goal-mouth scramble and Ryan Nugent-Hopkins tipped in Oscar Klefbom’s point shot.
+Neal scored on a goal-mouth scramble and Nugent-Hopkins tipped in Oscar Klefbom’s point shot.

 The game was played in front of tarps, massive video screens, and empty seats at Rogers Place, which is hosting the 12 Western Conference teams as the NHL completes the 2019-20 season.